 The Chief Justice of the Supreme Court is also head of the entire judicial branch.
 Along with the Chief Justice, the Supreme Court has six Associate Justices.
 Each serves an eight-year term.
 The Supreme Court holds no trials but simply reviews previous cases to make sure no errors were made in applying the law.
 Supreme Court decisions are final and often become law.

 According to the Freedom of Information Act, North Carolina allows public access to most court records and cases.
 There are, however, situations and information that is kept private and not open to the public.
-North Carolina posts a list of exempt items on their website.
+NC posts a list of exempt items on their website.
 The list includes:

 - “Social security numbers or taxpayer identification numbers.

 - Drivers’ license numbers (except on law enforcement records).
 Passport numbers.

 - Credit card or debit card numbers.